JoaquinMansilla/Spike-Sorter/README.md

 To learn how Spike Sorter works and how to use it, read "Spike_Sorter_Manual.pdf" file.

 # Developers
-This Matlab Spike Sorting tool was firstly developed by Joaquin Mansilla Yulan (student) and Dr. Ing.
+This Matlab Spike Sorting tool was firstly developed by Joaquin Mansilla Yulan and Dr. Ing.
 Sergio Lew at Facultad de Ingeniería at Universidad de Buenos Aires.

 Contact mail: fiubaspikesorter@gmail.com